the amerindian presence

 research on barbuda

-Only Barbudans had much prior knowledge of a pre-European culture on the island until 1965 when a D R Harris published a picture of a stone Dogs Head Ceremonial Inhaler.
+Only Barbudans had much prior knowledge of a pre-European culture on the island until 1965 when a D R Harris published a picture of a large stone Dogs Head Ceremonial Inhaler.
 Harris indicated that this was the first significant artefact evidence of Amerindians living on Barbuda and the only artefact of its kind known south of Puerto Rico.
 The inhaler was found near Two Foot Bay and had been used as a door stop in a Barbudan home.
 Between 1979 and 1992 Dr. David Watters from the Carnegie Museum published the most complete updates on the Amerindian presence in Barbuda and its history in general.
 Dr. Watters has conducted surveys and test excavations and continues to report on the island.
 Dr Steven Hackenberger and Gregg Wilson from Central Washington University visited the island in 1999 with a group of students and added to the survey work of Dr Watters and started to inventory collected items for further study and storage.
-Since then regular archaeological work in Barbuda has been carried out by various visitors including the late Desmond Nicholson, the Antigua Historical Society and others.
+Since then regular archaeological work in Barbuda has been carried out by various visitors including the Antigua Historical Society and currently the Barbuda Research Centre (BRC) under Sophia Perdikaris.
 For additional information about Amerindians and Antigua and Barbuda generally, visit the Museum of Antigua and Barbuda..

 Throughout the island you can see the evidence of the settlement of Barbuda, from the first people through to a more recent history of those seeking to settle here.
 There are many known sites and it’s quite easy to find fragments of pottery and conch shells that were used centuries ago.
-Barbuda is of intense interest for studies relating to it’s history and for several years the City University of New York (CUNY) have visited Barbuda on a regular basis, carrying out extensive archaeological field research – including excavations at Seaview, Highland House, River and the Caves and videos of their work appear online.
+Barbuda is of intense interest for studies relating to it’s history and for several years the City University of New York (CUNY) have visited Barbuda with Ms Perdikaris on a regular basis, bringing students to carry out extensive archaeological field research – including excavations at Seaview, Highland House, River and the caves; and videos of their work appear online.
 Some of the funding has been used to establish a small museum.
 Please note – permission is required from the Barbuda Council before any investigations on Barbuda of any kind take place.
 Any historical items of interest found must be presented to Council and must not be removed from the island.

 some of the fossils and archaeological finds